 Decision Notice has the meaning given by clause 6.6(b).

-Dispute means a dispute relating to access to a Service, including a dispute as to the price at which, or other terms on which, access will be provided, other than a dispute in relation to an Access Agreement once executed.
+Dispute means a bona fide dispute between an Applicant or a User and the Port Operator arising under this access policy other than a dispute in relation to an Access Agreement once executed.